Baltimore and Ohio Railroad: Early engineering

 When construction began on the B&O in the 1820s, railroad engineering was in its infancy.
 Unsure exactly which materials would suffice, the B&O erred on the side of sturdiness and built many of its early structures of granite.
-Even the track bed to which iron strap rail was affixed consisted of the stone.
+Even the track bed to which the iron strap rail was affixed consisted of stone.

 Though the granite soon proved too unforgiving and expensive for track, most of the B&O's monumental bridges have survived to this day, and many are still in active railroad use by CSX.
 Baltimore's Carrollton Viaduct, named in honor of Charles Carroll of Carrollton, was the B&O's first bridge, and is the oldest railway bridge in the Americas still carrying trains (and the third oldest in the world, after the Skerne Bridge, Darlington, UK, of 1824–1825, and the Bassaleg Viaduct, Newport, UK, of 1826).
 The Thomas Viaduct at Relay, Maryland, was the longest bridge in the United States upon its completion in 1835.
 It also remains in use.
 The B&O made extensive use of the Bollman iron truss bridge design in the mid-19th century.
 Its durability and ease of assembly aided faster railroad construction.

 As the B&O built the main line west to Parr's Ridge, near Mount Airy, Maryland, it had limited information about the capabilities of steam locomotives; at the time, the line had three, the York, Atlantic, and the Franklin.
 When planning the extension to Sandy Hook, Maryland, and then Harpers Ferry, the company was uncertain if the engines' metal wheels would grip the metal rails sufficiently to pull a train up to the top of the ridge.
 The railroad decided to construct two inclined planes, one on each side of the ridge, along which teams of horses, and perhaps steam-powered winches, would assist pulling the trains uphill.
 The planes, about a mile long on each side, quickly proved an operational bottleneck.
 Before the decade of the 1830s ended, the B&O built a 5.5 mi alternate route that became known as the Mount Airy Loop.
 The planes were quickly abandoned and forgotten, though some artifacts survive to the present.